Study load (full-time)

 Students from business schools or commerce and economics faculties from other institutions may enrol in elective courses only, and are subject to the relevant pre-requisite requirements of those elective courses.
 Students may enrol in a minimum of 18 and a maximum of 24 UOC per session.
 Visa restrictions may apply.

 The length of the MBA study abroad program is usually one session (13 weeks).
-Students are recommended to arrive at least one week prior to the beginning of courses.
+Students are advised to arrive at least one week prior to the beginning of courses.

-A mandatory orientation day will be held in the week prior to the beginning of each session.
+An orientation day will be held in the week prior to the beginning of each session.
+Attendance is mandatory.

 Students have the option to study for a period of two sessions (26 weeks, plus a two week break between the sessions) but need to apply for it before they commence the program, due to Australian visa regulations.
 Once commenced an extension of the program is not possible.